beyonnex-qa/Swag-Labs-Task/README.md

 **What We Need From You**

-When you're done,create a new private GitHub repo with your solution and grant access only to `beyonnex-qa`  account.
+When you're done,create a new private GitHub repo with your solution and grant access only to `beyonnex-qa` account and mention if you tackled the bonus challenge!